Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 - **SuPY** - this is a Python interface to SUEWS which allows SUEWS to be rapidly used to address research questions.
 It also used to couple SUEWS to other programs (e.g. DASH.
 STEBBS, EnergyPlus)

 Two user environments that we will use are:

 - **QGIS** -  a geographic information system for analysing spatial data.
 - **Jupyter Notebooks** - this allows for a project to be developed with comments, code, graphics etc that contains all of the analyses of a project.

 There are two main programming languages involved in the software

-- **Python** - the QGIS addins are written in Python as is SuPY.
-This has the advantage of haveing a large number of code libraries for graphics, statistics, *etc*
+- **Python** - the QGIS add-ins are written in Python as is SuPY.
+This has the advantage of having a large number of code libraries for graphics, statistics, *etc*
 - **Fortran** - SUEWS is written in this.
 This has the advantage of being more computationally efficient for processing larger volumes of data.
 It is also the language that many weather and climate models are written in.

 SUEWS coupling

 - SUEWS is in UMEP, SuPY, and coupled to WRF, as well as being a standalone code.
 - SUEWS can be forced (i.e. the meteorological data that is needed to run the model) in the following way:

   - Observations
-  - ERA5 data (or other renalysis data)
+  - ERA5 data (or other reanalysis data)
-  - WRF (or other weather/cliamte model that it is coupled to)
+  - WRF (or other weather/climate model that it is coupled to)
   - Climate projections

 SUEWS requires the urban form and function to be characterised